JeanPCordeiro/drools/README.md

 ```

 Then, install KIE WorkBench & Server,
-the url for your WB will be https://kie-wb.drools.<your domain name>
+the url for your WB will be https://kie-wb.drools."<your domain name>"

-the url for your Server will be https://kie-server.drools.<your domain name>
+the url for your Server will be https://kie-server.drools."<your domain name>"
 ```bash
 make k3s_drools
 ```